Do You Know Which STD Test Is Right For You?

-The Right Diagnosis Requires the Right STD Test
+The Right Diagnosis Requires The Right STD Test

 There are many questions to ask yourself before testing for an STD.
 Were you exposed to a specific infection that you are aware of?
 Do your sexual activities or other lifestyle choices put you at higher risk of contracting specific STDs?
 Are you simply wanting to test for several common STDs before being intimate with a new partner?